Audioliz/ReadTheDocs/documentation_main/howtos/first_steps.rst

 After every call is analyzed, you can see all the useful information about it:

--General information about the call: date of creation, audio file name, duration, agent, call type, called number, etc.
+- General information about the call: date of creation, audio file name, duration, agent, call type, called number, etc.
--The transcript of the call
+- The transcript of the call
--The call audio file
+- The call audio file
--Questions/responses with explanations on each response, and the possibility to listen exactly where the answers are given in the call.
+- Questions/responses with explanations on each response, and the possibility to listen exactly where the answers are given in the call.

 .. video:: /_static/call_description.mp4